 When Are Tax Extensions Due?

-Tax extension due dates will depend on your file due date.
+For most people, the tax extension due date is Oct.
+15 (six months after April 15).
+But if you’ve got a different file due date, then your extension due date will be different too.
 Whatever your situation, we recommend you get your taxes filed sooner rather than later.
 It can make all the difference in how much you’ll end up having to shell out to Uncle Sam.
 If you need help filing an extension, turn to a tax pro.
 They’ll know the deadlines and procedures like the back of their hand and can walk you through the process.

 What happens if you don’t file by the extension due date?
 You’re going to owe money unnecessarily—and that would be dumb.
 We want you to conquer Tax Day, not the other way around.